solenopsys/converged-renderer/readme.md

 #### `Tree Shaking`

-Voby is released as a tree-shakeable ESM module.
+renderer is released as a tree-shakeable ESM module.
 The functions you don't use simply won't be included in the final bundle.

 #### `TypeScript`

-There are two main actions needed to make Voby work with TypeScript.
+There are two main actions needed to make renderer work with TypeScript.

-1. Voby is an ESM-only framework, so you _might_ need to mark your package as ESM too in order to use it, you can do that by putting the following in your `package.json`:
+1. renderer is an ESM-only framework, so you _might_ need to mark your package as ESM too in order to use it, you can do that by putting the following in your `package.json`:
    ```
    "type": "module"
    ```